OyCris/Dots/README.md

 * `starship` (For the terminal prompt) sudo pacman -S starship/ # go to fish config to add it in
 * *And any specific fonts/icons you use (e.g., Nerd Fonts).*

+UNISTALL ALL CONFIGS BEFORE YOU INSTALL THIS ONE!!!!!
 -------------------------------------------------------------------------------------------------

 ### Step 1: Clone the Repository